blinklabs-io/docs/src/content/docs/guides/txsubmit/002-quick-start.md

   # Address of your cardano node
   #
+  # IP address of your cardano node server used to configure a TCP connection
+  #
   # This can also be set via CARDANO_NODE_SOCKET_TCP_HOST environment variable
   address:

   # Port
   #
+  # Port on cardano node server to configure a TCP connection
+  #
   # This can also be set via CARDANO_NODE_SOCKET_TCP_PORT environment variable
   port:

   # Skip Check
   #
-  # Performs an initial test connection to the node at startup. if this flag is set to true
+  # Performs an initial test connection to the node at startup.
+  # If this flag is set to true, a problem with the node connection won't
+  # be exposed until somebody tries to submit a TX.
   #
   # This can also be set via CARDANO_NODE_SKIP_CHECK environment variable
   skipCheck:

   # SocketPath
   #
+  # This is the path to the cardano node's UNIX socket
+  #
   # This can also be set via CARDANO_NODE_SOCKET_PATH environment variable
   socketPath:

   # Socket Timeout
+  #
+  # This is how long tx-submit-api will wait for the node to return an accepted/rejected
+  # response when submitting a transaction.
   #
   # This can also be set via CARDANO_NODE_SOCKET_TIMEOUT environment variable
   timeout: